 Multiple performance areas will offer live music and entertainment throughout the day on Saturday and Sunday.

-NEW for 2016: Creative York will present the Creative York Family Pavilion with magic shows, storytelling, balloon twisting and face painting, musical petting zoo, as well as interactive community art projects.
+NEW for 2016: Creative York will present the Creative York Family Pavilion with storytelling, balloon twisting and face painting, musical petting zoo, as well as interactive community art projects.
 This area will be located in the Gates & Plough Tavern Courtyard

 NEW for 2016: Prime Art Supply Company is assuming responsibility for this year’s ChalkWalk, which will feature colorful chalk murals being created before your eyes along Market Street between Pershing and Beaver Streets on Saturday, August 27.
 Registration information is available at www.primeartsupply.com/.